 The deepest insight in Newton's second law is this: force causes acceleration, not velocity.
 A constant force doesn't produce constant speed — it produces constantly increasing speed.
 This distinction trips up students more than any other single concept in mechanics.
 If you apply a constant horizontal force to a box on a frictionless surface, the box doesn't cruise at steady speed.
 It accelerates — it goes faster and faster for as long as you keep pushing.

 Conversely, an object moving at constant velocity has zero acceleration, which means the net force on it is zero.
 A car cruising at 60 mph on a flat highway isn't experiencing a net forward force.
 The engine's thrust is exactly balanced by air resistance and rolling friction.
-The forces cancel, the acceleration is zero, and the velocity stays constant.
+The forces cancel, the acceleration is zero, and the velocity stays constant — a direct illustration of Newton's first law.

 The Role of Mass